Nearly 350 homes will lose part of their gardens in BusConnects plan

 The National Transport Authority’s chief executive, Anne Graham, said some decisions may be ‘difficult’, but they were necessary for ‘fast, reliable, punctual and convenient’ public transport.
 Photograph: Nick Bradshaw for The Irish Times

-Properties affected will lose up to two metres of gardens – though they will get up to €25,000 compensation: “Some people will get more, some people may get less,” said Hugh Creegan, deputy chief executive of the NTA.
+Properties affected will lose up to two metres of gardens – although they will get up to €25,000 compensation: “Some people will get more, some people may get less,” said Hugh Creegan, NTA deputy chief executive.

-Sixteen high-speed routes are to be created under the €2 billion BusConnects project, which promises quicker journeys, though many passengers will have to change buses en route.
+Sixteen high-speed corridors are to be created under the €2 billion BusConnects project, which promises quicker journeys, though many passengers will have to change buses en route.

-The first four routes are from Clongriffin, Swords, Blanchardstown and Lucan to the city centre.
-Some 120 homes will be affected on the Clongriffin route; 110 on the Swords run; 100 from Blanchardstown.
+The first four corridors are from Clongriffin, Swords, Blanchardstown and Lucan to the city centre.
+Some 120 homes will be affected on the Clongriffin corridor; 110 from Swords; and 100 from Blanchardstown.

-However, just 15 homes will lose part of their gardens on the route from Lucan.
-A public consultation run by the NTA about these four routes will continue until mid-February.
+However, just 15 homes will lose part of their gardens on the corridor from Lucan.
+A NTA public consultation run regarding these four corridors will continue until mid-February.

 Some 230 car park spaces will be lost, along with 514 trees.
 A further 1,000 property owners are expected to learn in January and February on how they will be affected by the other 12 routes.